tranmduc/hust-datn/README.md

 # hust-datn
-This is project for Graduation Thesis at HUST.
+This is a project for Graduation Thesis at HUST.

 ## About the project